Choose an Event

 — Tasha C.

-This interactive and online 10-hour, 2-day course follows OSHA’s General Industry Outreach Course Requirements and features mandatory topics determined by OSHA, as well as elective topics related to most organizations for General Industry training.
+This Virtual Instructor-Led 10-hour, 2-day training follows OSHA’s General Industry Outreach Course Requirements and features mandatory topics determined by OSHA, as well as elective topics related to most organizations for General Industry training.
 Requirements are detailed below to earn a 10-Hour OSHA Course Completion Card.

 The Occupational Safety and Health Act (OSHA) was designed to protect employees and organizations.
 Since its inception, workplace injuries and illnesses are down-from an average of 10.9 incidents per 100 workers in the 70s to 2.8 per 100 currently.
 This 2-day interactive online course complies with OSHA’s general industry standards to help you earn your OSHA 10-hour course completion card (see requirements below).
 OSHA General Industry safety training has a twofold effect on your organization: employees will remain safe, healthy, in compliance and productive, while your organization will be less likely to incur fines, penalties, and legal recourse due to non-compliance.